atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Lumley'was just then examining a fbot man, who had offered his service, and who Was both tall and genteel.
 Not
 * -
-withstanding all his personal advantages, ft' “’
+withstanding all his personal advantages, ft' ’
 I however, her Ladyship did not choose to hire him., She thought he fet too great a value upon his outside.
 She did not care to comply with his demands. ite
 '■ 1 ■ t
 J •_
-The first wprds which Mrs. Selby heard, on her entering the room, were — • ■ “I never was ashed Shch wages; and
+The first wprds which Mrs. Selby heard, on her entering the room, were — • ■ I never was ashed Shch wages; and
 ; !!; i ' ^
 il shall never think of giving them."
 • iji * ■